kvesteri/sqlalchemy-continuum/docs/index.rst

 * operation_type - a small integer defining the type of the operation
 * versioned fields from the original entity

-If the `track_property_modifications` configuration option is set to True, Continuum also creates aone boolean field for each versioned field.
+If the `track_property_modifications` configuration option is set to True, Continuum also creates one boolean field for each versioned field.
 By default these boolean fields are suffixed with '_mod'.

 The primary key of each history table is the combination of parent table's primary key + the transaction_id.
 This means there can be at most one history table entry for a given entity instance at given transaction.